Muthenya/DearChild/DEAR CHILD.md

 It has never and will never be about how many you are but about how united you are.

 10/04/2021, 19:48: Dear Child,
-Stop all that you are doing and let them know that you love them that.
+Stop all that you are doing and let them know that you love them.
 Remember, the only time you have is now not yesterday and not tomorrow.

 12/04/2021, 18:16: Dear Child,
-People live in fear because they forget that everything is in God's hands.Remember, never be afraid.
+People live in fear because they forget that everything is in God's hands.
+Remember, never be afraid.
 He knows what's best.

 13/04/2021, 02:28: Dear Child,
 Do you know the difference between passion and necessity?